 Rail crews were still trying to determine how best to move the damaged equipment.

 Amtrak operates on tracks owned by Union Pacific.
-Although federal law permits passenger trains to run
+Although federal law permits passenger trains to run at speeds up to 79 mph, speeds through that section of Oakland are much lower because of the presence of vehicle and pedestrian traffic.

 It was not immediately known how fast the second train was moving when the collision occurred.